formagGinoo/SCTParser/README.md

 <hr>

-⚠️ **This project is preatty much a mess, it works but the code is... 😭 totally vibe coded and not optimal.
-If you would like to refactor the code feel free to open a pull request, for any issues open a issue ticket.**
+⚠️ **This project is pretty much a mess, it works but the code is... 😭 totally vibe coded and not optimal.
+If you would like to refactor the code feel free to open a pull request, for any issues open an issue ticket.**

 ### Usage